iKlsR/SDFSandbox/readme.md

-This is work in progress... very experimental
+This is work in progress... very experimental.
+The end goal is to recreate [Happy Jumping](https://www.shadertoy.com/view/3lsSzf) by iq entirely with nodes.

 ![](https://i.imgur.com/w9OmpS2.png)
 ![](https://i.imgur.com/EVz2BBF.png)